techidaily/site-fox-helps/source/_posts/2024-approved-music-enhanced-imagery-web-edition.md

 ### Addmusictophoto.com

-[Addmusictophoto](https://www.addmusictophoto.com/)allows users to upload either one image or a series of images.
+[Addmusictophoto](https://www.addmusictophoto.com/) allows users to upload either one image or a series of images.
 You can also upload a soundtrack to align with the sequence of the photos.
 It helps add music on photo online.

 The time taken to create the output mp4 file depends on the number of images and the song itself.